AquilamIce/Cuda_2019_12/Project_Final/README.md

-//FIRST VERSION OF PROJECT !
+FIRST VERSION OF PROJECT !
-//IGNORE IT
+IGNORE IT

 We decided to realize our CUDA project as Matrix Toolkit.
 Application allows you to addition, substraction, multiplication, transpose